Don’t farmers need pesticides to grow enough food?

 Food security and economic impacts were a major consideration for policy advisors and researchers:

 “We demonstrated that low pesticide use rarely decreases productivity and proﬁtability in arable farms.
-We analysed the potential conﬂicts between pesticide use and productivity or proﬁtability with data from 946 non-organic arable commercial farms showing contrasting levels of pesticide use and covering a wide range of production situations in France.
+We analysed the potential conﬂicts between pesticide use and productivity or proﬁtability.
+By collecting data from 946 non-organic arable commercial farms with contrasting levels of pesticide use and covering a wide range of production situations in France.
 We failed to detect any conﬂict between low pesticide use and both high productivity and high proﬁtability in 77% of the farms.”
 Lechenet et al. 2017

 How do I stop my plants and vegetables being eaten if I don’t use pesticides in my garden?